 The DeSoto Theatre in Rome, Georgia The DeSoto Theatre received funding to document and restore their original paint and decorative plaster.
 This earned the theatre an award from the Georgia Trust for Historic Preservation in 2009.
-With the assistance of FTI, the building was restored and now is a cultural center in Brunswick.
-(Golden Isles Arts & Humanities Association) Photo by Cooper Carrie The Mark of the Control of the Contr The Holly Theatre in Will have the same of the same Dahlonega, Georgia FREE CONCERT FOX INSTITUTE JUNE 4 FOX JUNE 4 The Holly Theatre received grant funding to retrofit their original marquee with energy efficient lighting.
+Photo by Cooper Carrie With the assistance of FTI, the building was restored and now is a cultural center in Brunswick.
+(Golden Isles Arts & Humanities Association) The Holly Theatre in REE CONCERT FOX INSTITUTE JUNE 4 FOX JUNE 4 Dahlonega, Georgia The Holly Theatre received grant funding to retrofit their original marquee with energy efficient lighting.
 Photo by Jo Arellanes